web-platform-tests/wpt/docs/configuration.md

 ## Font Files

 Many layout tests require a set of test-specific fonts, notably Ahem.
-These are avaliable from the
+These are available from the
 [CSS Fonts](http://www.w3.org/Style/CSS/Test/Fonts/) website.
 These must be installed according to the normal font-install procedure for your operating system.